Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Preliminaries

 \subsection{The Coverage Planning Problem}

 Consider a 2D non-convex environment with known obstacles, where $\mathcal{W} \subseteq \mathbb{R}^2$ is a closed and bounded set that represents all free points within the environment.
-We now consider a robot with a state composed of its position $x \in \mathcal{W}$ and a heading $\theta \in [0,2\pi)$ radians.
+We now consider a robot with a state composed of its position \docupdate{$\boldsymbol{x} \in \mathcal{W}$, where $\boldsymbol{x}$ is a vector in $\mathbb{R}^2$}, and a heading $\theta \in [0,2\pi)$ radians.
 The robot is carrying a coverage tool with a footprint given by $\mathcal{A} \subseteq \mathbb{R}^2$.
 In this work, similar to \cite{arkinOptimalCoveringTours2005, vandermeulenTurnminimizingMultirobotCoverage2019, rameshOptimalPartitioningNonConvex2022a}, we assume that the coverage tool is a square of width $l > 0$.
-Let $\mathcal{A}(x, \theta) \subseteq \mathcal{W}$ represent the placement of the tool with respect to the robot's state.
-In reality, a square tool may only be able to cover a subset of the environment $\widetilde{\mathcal{W}} \subseteq \mathcal{W}$.
-However, for simplicity of notation, we assume that $\widetilde{\mathcal{W}} = \mathcal{W}$.
-We now formally define the coverage planning problem (CPP) of interest as follows.
+Let $\mathcal{A}(\boldsymbol{x}, \theta) \subseteq \mathcal{W}$ represent the placement of the tool with respect to the robot's state. \docupdate{In reality, a square tool may not be able to cover the entire environment, so we look to cover an approximation of the environment $\widetilde{\mathcal{W}} \subseteq \mathcal{W}$ that the tool can reach.
+Consider a set $\mathcal{P}$ of all possible paths in the environment, where each path $P \in \mathcal{P}$ is given by a sequence of poses, i.e. position and heading pairs $(\boldsymbol{x},\theta)$.} We now formally define the coverage planning problem (CPP) of interest as follows.